D-Pointer/imperium-server/README.md

 Version: 1.0.0
 Build date: Apr 18 2016 10:02:47
 Options:
   -h [ --help ]                        Help screen
   -w [ --workingdir ] arg              The directory where all data for the server
                                        is, used as a chroot jail.
   -i [ --interface ] arg (=0.0.0.0)    IP address of the interface to listen on.
   -p [ --port ] arg (=11000)           Port to listen on.
   -u [ --username ] arg                Name of the user to run as if given (drops
                                        root privileges).
   -d [ --daemonize ] arg (=0)          Daemonize the server and run in the
                                        background.
+  --managementinterface arg (=0.0.0.0) IP address of the management interface
+                                       to listen on.
+  --managementport arg (=11000)        Management port to listen on.

 ````

 The options are: